jehna/readme-best-practices/README-default.md

 * What's the main functionality
 * You can also do another thing
 * If you get really randy, you can even do this

-## Configuration

-Here you should write what are all of the configurations a user can enter when using the project.

 #### Argument 1
 Type: `String`